h2zero/NimBLE-Arduino/docs/Migration_guide.md

 ```
 <br/>

+<a name="characteristic-callbacks"></a>
+#### Characteristic callbacks
 `BLECharacteristicCallbacks` (`NimBLECharacteristicCallbacks`) has a new method `NimBLECharacteristicCallbacks::onSubscribe` which is called when a client subscribes to notifications/indications.

+`BLECharacteristicCallbacks::onRead` (`NimBLECharacteristicCallbacks::onRead`)  only has a single callback declaration, which takes an additional (required) parameter of `NimBLEConnInfo& connInfo`, which provides connection information about the peer.

+`BLECharacteristicCallbacks::onWrite` (`NimBLECharacteristicCallbacks::onWrite`)  only has a single callback declaration, which takes an additional (required) parameter of `NimBLEConnInfo& connInfo`, which provides connection information about the peer.

-`NimBLECharacteristicCallbacks::onStatus` (`NimBLECharacteristicCallbacks::onStatus`) has had the status parameter removed as it was unnecessary since the status code from the BLE stack was also provided.
+`BLECharacteristicCallbacks::onStatus` (`NimBLECharacteristicCallbacks::onStatus`) has had the status parameter removed as it was unnecessary since the status code from the BLE stack was also provided.
 The status code for success is 0 for notifications and BLE_HS_EDONE for indications, any other value is an error.

 **Note:** All callback methods have default implementations which allows the application to implement only the methods applicable.
 <br/>

 > BLECharacteristic::getData